 If there’s anything you need to know about the Black Mountain Viewpoint hike, it’s that there are about a bazillion stairs.
 Okay, okay, maybe I’m exaggerating a little.
 There are 322.
 Still, that’s quite a few stairs!
 And there’s no easing into those stairs.
 Nope, they start right at the trailhead, so get ready for a grind.

 There’s quite a bit of elevation gain for such a short hike, especially in the very beginning.
 As you hike up the exposed grassy hillside, you’ll get to enjoy the plethora of wildflowers and increasingly great views of Black Mountain.
 From the bottom of the trail, the summit looms above you, but don’t worry, you’ll be there before long!

 About halfway through you’ll meet up with the small forest on the northwest side of the hill.
 It’s a welcome respite from the exposed hillside.
 The trail also starts to level off here.
 You’ll still head uphill, but it’s not nearly as steep.
 When you’re on the backside of the hill, you’ll come to a fork.
 Take the right, uphill trail to reach the summit.
-The left fork brings you to a second trailhead (which, if you start at, makes the hike super short).
+The left fork brings you to the second trailhead (if you start at that trailhead, the hike is super short).

 The Black Mountain Viewpoint Summit